 U.S. citizens can apply for a new passport at the American Embassy.
 The passport office is located at Via Boncompagni 2 and is open Monday through Friday, 8:30am-12:30pm.
+You should call the Embassy Passport Office to request an appointment.
 In emergency situations, outside of normal service hours and on weekends and holidays please call 06 46741 and ask for the Embassy Duty Officer.
 Note that passports cannot be issued after hours or on weekends or holidays.
 Only emergency passports are ready for pickup the same day.